Itisfilipe/feature-requets-flask-app/README.md

 way.
 There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach.
 Feel free to send an email with questions about intent or approach.

-Some or all of the following are typically true of the best projects we receive:

-1. Modern, Crafted Backend.
-We received many projects that were based on a stock Django, Rails, or PHP template.
-Although the requirements of the project could easily be completed by relying solely on frameworks, that is rarely the case when dealing with a production application.
-Candidates who stood out didn't rely solely on these tools, which showed us they have the ability to solve complex problems well.
+We want to be respectful of your time and set realistic expectations for submissions.
+To help guide you, we have included the list below which details features common in the best projects we receive.
+No project includes all of these features, but the candidates we hire typically display several of these features in their work.

+--

+TECHNOLOGY

+1. *Open Source*.
+We have a strong affinity for open source technology.
+If your go-to technology stack includes proprietary software, you won't be helping yourself to use it in this project.

+2. *Decoupled Backend*.
+We are looking for candidates with a strong understanding of the entire web application stack.
+Move beyond a stock template or the admin page from a CMS.
+Show off your understanding of how frameworks are put together and create at least a couple of methods that flex your intellectual muscle.
+The best projects will completely decouple the backend and the front end and communciate via API.

-2. Test Suites with Continuous Integration.
+3. *Test Suites with Continuous Integration*.
 Enterprise production requires rock solid stability.
 We are very test driven in our development processes and maintain a test suite of many thousands of tests for BriteCore.
-The best projects not only included a test suite, they were fully integrated with a Continuous Integration platform like Jenkins or Travis CI which would return a pass or fail status on the project before deployment.
+The best projects include a test suite hooked into a Continuous Integration platform like Jenkins or Travis CI.

-3. Automated Deployment.
+4. *Automated Deployment*.
 Speaking of deployment, the most valuable engineers understand how their code is deployed and utilize provisioners such as Salt Stack, Puppet, or Chef.
 The best projects integrated CI with a fully automated deploy to AWS, Heroku, or similar.

-4. Usable, Responsive Interface.
+5. *Usable, Responsive Interface*.
 There are many accessible CSS frameworks out there such as Bootstrap.
 All modern web applications should be responsive and these frameworks make it very easy to create a responsive modern interface that adheres to established design principles and formats well on all devices.

-5. MVVM Frontend.
+6. *MVVM Frontend*.
 The modern web is highly interactive.
 Projects like Knockout.js and Angular make it very easy to deploy HTML bindings that interact with interface elements dependably and efficiently.

 --

 PROJECT FEATURES

-1. User Management.
+1. *User Management*.
 A system that holds client feature requests benefits greatly from user management.
-Some projects included admin controlled user accounts.
+Some projects include admin controlled user accounts.
 Better projects included self enrollment via email.
 The best projects used a SSO solution like OAuth or SAML.

-2. Client / Project Management.
+2. *Client / Project Management*.
 As a base requirement, you had a fixed list of clients and projects, but the best projects included a simple admin interface associated with the admin login that gives users a basic CRUD interface for these entities.

-3. Filter by Client.
+3. *Filter by Client*.
 If multiple clients are submitting feature requests, it is important to be able to view the total task list as well as a list filtered by client.

-4. Sorting.
+4. *Sorting*.
 This one is very important if you've ever worked on a real project and managed client priorities.
-Decent projects deployed unique sort rank per client.
-Better projects included sorting per client AND whole all client sorting.
-The best projects did all of this utilizing a .js drag and drop component binding from the MVVM framework.
+Decent projects deploy unique sort rank per client.
+Better projects include sorting per client AND whole all client sorting.
+The best projects do all of this utilizing a drag and drop component bound to the MVVM framework.

-5. Discussion Threads.
-A few projects went far enough to include discussion threads within each feature request and one even included push notifications utilizing SMS.
+5. *Discussion Threads*.
+A few projects go far enough to include discussion threads within each feature request and one has even included push notifications utilizing SMS.

-We also have a strong affinity for open source technology.
-If your go-to technology stack includes proprietary software, you won't be helping yourself to use it in this project.